jfvilas/plugin-kwirth-log/README.md

-# Backstage frontend KiwrthLog plugin
+# Backstage frontend KwirthLog plugin
 This package is a Backstage plugin for **viewing Kubernetes logs** in real-time (live-streaming) via Kwirth.

 **NOTE: KwithLog requires Kwirth vesrsion 0.3.155 or greater**